Daffan/ros_jackal/README.md

 ```
 We provide the full list of ```.yaml``` files used in our experiment in the end.

+This repo saves the collected trajectories from each actor in a local buffer folder, also actors load the recent policy from this folder.
+By default, buffer folder is a folder named `local_buffer` in current dictionary.
+You can specify a new folder as `export BUFFER_FOLDER=/PATH/TO/YOUR/BUFFER_FOLDER`.
+The logging files can be found under folder `logging`.

 ## Results
 Success rate of policies trained with different neural network architectures and history lengths in static (top) and dynamic-wall (bottom) environments.